 Take Flight At The Biggin Hill Memorial Museum, London

-If You’re Looking For Child-Friendly Museums In London, Check Out The Biggin Hill Memorial Museum
+Looking For Child-Friendly Museums In London?
+Check Out The Biggin Hill Memorial Museum

 If you’re looking for kids’ activities and child-friendly museums in London, but don’t want to trek all the way to central London, have you heard about the Biggin Hill Memorial Museum?

-It’s a small but perfectly done museum in south-east London / Greater London, with the added bonus of being right next to an airport for child-friendly plane viewing.
+It’s a small but perfectly formed museum in south-east London / Greater London.
+With the added bonus of being right next to an airport for child-friendly plane viewing (who doesn’t love watching planes take off?)

 Situated next to the business flight and private jet hub that is the London Biggin Hill Airport, The Biggin Hill Memorial Museum tells the story of the original RAF Biggin Hill airport during the second world war, those who served there, the surrounding community that supported the airport and the impact the war had on everyone.